We need to make sure that all groups of people can get access to the information in the Local Offer.

 - ability to change font size throughout

-- Google translate in community languages
+- translate text into different languages

 Printing pages from the Local Offer